 Errors in Breath Test Machines

-Breath test machines relied upon for analyzing blood alcohol content, are generally considered accurate.
-However, various issues can result in false positive results.
-Explore the following common problems encountered:
+Breath test machines are commonly used to analyze blood alcohol content and are generally regarded as accurate.
+However, it’s important to be aware of the various issues that can lead to false positive results.
+Let’s explore some common problems encountered:

 - Software glitches or bugs

 - Electromagnetic interference (EMI) or radiofrequency interference (RFI)